centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

 on a best effort basis.
 Individual service checks are considered to be low priority events in Centreon Engine, so they can get delayed if high priority events need to be executed.
-Examples of high priority events include log file rotations, external command checks, and check results reaper events.
+Examples of high priority events include external command checks, and check results reaper events.
 Additionally, host checks will slow down the execution and processing of service checks.

 Scheduling Example
 ==================